ValenQiu/CV_code/HSV/Readme.md

   ![image](IMG/HSV_Range_v3.png)

 #### HSV_centerPoint.py
-   - Used for detecting the center point of the target
+   * Used for detecting the center point of the target
-    - first detect the image and extract the target color from the image
+    * first detect the image and extract the target color from the image
-    - then use 'erode' to process the edge & small dots for a more accurate result
+    * then use 'erode' to process the edge & small dots for a more accurate result
-    - draw contours and mark their positions by using the function 'drawMyContours'
+    * draw contours and mark their positions by using the function 'drawMyContours'
-    - use a filter to filter out some unexpected contours by counting the length of the contour
+    * use a filter to filter out some unexpected contours by counting the length of the contour
-    - show the filtered contours and use their position to calculate the center point (can be used to calculate the edge or other points relate to contours
+    * show the filtered contours and use their position to calculate the center point (can be used to calculate the edge or other points relate to contours

-    '''
+    ```Ruby
     left_point_x = np.min(box[:, 0])
     right_point_x = np.max(box[:, 0])
     top_point_y = np.min(box[:, 1])